dhutapratama/docs/broadcasting.md

 <a name="ably"></a>
 ### Ably

-If you plan to broadcast your events using [Ably](https://ably.io), you should install the Ably PHP SDK using the Composer package manager:
+If you plan to broadcast your events using [Ably](https://ably.io), you should install the Ably GO SDK using the Composer package manager:

 ```shell
 composer require ably/ably-php